Shpeks/KindergartenManager/README.md

+Web application on ASP .NET 5.
+SQL Server with EF was used as a database.
-Web application on .net 5.
-Created to automate accounting for a supply agent in a kindergarten.
-In this application there are 3 roles: supply agent, medical personnel and admin.
+Created to automate supply accounting in a kindergarten.
+There are 3 roles in this application: Purchasing Agent, Medical Staff and Administrator.
-The role of the medical staff is to create a menu for the day with which the supply agent works.
+The role of the medical staff is to create a menu for the day that the supply worker works with.
 The role of the purchasing agent is to compile a summary that will be sent to the accounting department.
-From this list it will be clear what needs to be given to the kitchen for cooking or viewing what products are missing and making a request to order products.
+From this list it will be clear what needs to be sent to the kitchen for cooking or viewing, what products are missing and to make a request to order products.
-There is also export to a template Excel file.
+There is also export to an Excel template file.
 The administrator grants rights to view/edit data.

 Main Page